OnnoGabriel/feathers-totp-2fa/docs/index.md

 };
 ```

-To configure be behavior of the `topt2fa` hook it can be invoked with the following options:
+The `topt2fa` hook can be invoked with the following options:

 - `usersService`: the name of the users service (default: `users`),